jinlx/jinlx.github.io/_pages/researches.md

 ---

+## Smoke Chemistry (Science Advances highlight)
+A key outcome of my dissertation is an observation-constrained framework for understanding **OH–O₃–PAN chemistry in fresh wildfire smoke**, accepted in *Science Advances* (**“Ozone Photochemistry in Fresh Biomass Burning Smoke”**).

+In this work, we show that fresh biomass-burning plumes can be chemically intense:
+- **OH peaks at ~5–20 × 10⁶ molecules cm⁻³ in the first 1–2 hours**, largely driven by high HONO early on, with OVOC photolysis and O₃ becoming more important later.
+- Using **chemical age** (integrated OH exposure normalized by an ambient OH reference), we find chemical aging can be **~3–4× faster than physical aging within the first 2 hours**.
+- We diagnose rapid secondary formation early in plume evolution (e.g., **P(O₃) ≈ 4.2 ± 1.5% hr⁻¹** and **P(PAN) ≈ 0.4 ± 0.1% hr⁻¹** during the first hour), with rates slowing down as plumes age.
+- We also show that ozone sensitivity thresholds commonly used for urban air can shift in smoke: we infer an approximate **FNR threshold of ~4–6** separating transient VOC-limited (or transitional) and NOₓ-limited behavior in fresh smoke, with some plumes remaining VOC-limited for roughly the first ~2 hours.

+More broadly, this study evaluates how chemical mechanism complexity and VOC representation affect modeled plume evolution, and identifies missing/oversimplified pathways in CTMs that matter for predicting O₃ in fire-impacted regions.

+---

-## Smoke Chemistry and Mechanism Development
+## Mechanism Development and Reactive VOCs
-Wildfire smoke is chemically complex, and many reactive VOCs that matter for ozone (O₃) and OVOC formation are still simplified or missing in standard mechanisms.
-A major component of my research is **improving chemical mechanisms for wildfire VOCs** and quantifying how these improvements change oxidant budgets and secondary pollutant formation.
+Wildfire smoke is chemically complex, and many reactive VOCs relevant for oxidant budgets and OVOC formation are simplified or missing in standard mechanisms.
+A major part of my research is improving chemical mechanisms for wildfire VOCs and quantifying how those improvements change modeled oxidants and secondary products.

-A specific focus of my work is **furanoids** (furan and substituted furans), which are abundant in biomass burning emissions and can be important precursors for oxygenated products and O₃ formation.
+A specific focus is **furanoids** (furan and substituted furans), which are abundant in biomass-burning emissions and can be important precursors for oxygenated products.
 I combine:
 - **0-D (box) modeling** for mechanism evaluation and process attribution,
-- **3-D CTM simulations** for regional-to-global impacts and realism,
+- **3-D CTM simulations** for regional-to-global impacts,
 - and **observational constraints** to ensure mechanism updates are supported by measurements.

-**Example outputs include:**
-- Mechanism evaluation against fresh-plume observations (e.g., O₃ photochemistry, radical chemistry, and VOC evolution).
-- Sensitivity analyses that identify the reactions and VOC classes that most control modeled O₃ and OVOCs in smoke.

 ---

 ## Aged Smoke in Communities: Exposure and Health-Relevant Metrics
-A core motivation of my dissertation was that **community-scale smoke measurements beyond PM₂.₅ are rare**, which limits both model evaluation and health interpretation.
-I therefore focus on multi-day aged smoke that impacts cities and quantify how smoke alters not only PM₂.₅ but also chemically specific hazardous air pollutants (HAPs) and oxidant-related conditions.
+A core motivation of my dissertation is that **community-scale smoke measurements beyond PM₂.₅ are rare**, limiting model evaluation and health interpretation.
+I study multi-day aged smoke that impacts communities and quantify how smoke alters not only PM₂.₅ but also chemically specific hazardous air pollutants (HAPs) and oxidant-related conditions.

-Using the Missoula, Montana 2020 wildfire episode as a case study, I connect:
+Using the Missoula, Montana 2020 wildfire episode as a case study (submitted to *Atmospheric Chemistry and Physics*: **“Characterizing emissions, chemistry, and health impacts of aged wildfire smoke in a western US city”**), I connect:
 - ground observations (criteria pollutants + speciated VOCs where available),
 - CTM simulations of smoke transport and chemistry,
-- and exposure/risk-relevant indicators (e.g., cancer risk proxies and noncancer hazard metrics, when appropriate).
+- and exposure/risk-relevant indicators (e.g., chronic inhalation risk metrics and noncancer hazard proxies, when appropriate).

 In my postdoctoral work, I am extending these ideas toward **chemically informed exposure metrics** that can be scaled across regions (e.g., integrating satellite-derived chemical context, meteorology, and mixture indicators alongside wildfire PM₂.₅).

 ---

-## Smoke Transport and Model Evaluation (Ongoing / Future Directions)
-Accurate prediction of smoke impacts also requires getting **transport and vertical injection** right.
-I am interested in evaluating how different plume injection and mixing assumptions affect:
-- downwind PM₂.₅ and O₃,
-- chemical aging timescales,
-- and city-scale exposure estimates.

-This includes intercomparisons of injection parameterizations and process-level diagnostics to identify the conditions under which model transport choices dominate uncertainty in surface impacts.

----

-If you are interested in collaboration—especially on wildfire smoke chemistry, observational constraints, CTM development, or exposure/health applications—please feel free to reach out via my [contact page](/contact/).
+If you are interested in collaboration—especially on wildfire smoke emissions, chemistry, observational constraints, CTM development, or exposure/health applications—please feel free to reach out via my [contact page](/contact/).